 Maize was mainly planted in areas with more shed people, which included southern Anhui, southern Zhejiang, southern Jiangxi, and mountainous areas in Hunan, Hubei, and Sichun, as well as parts of Yunnan, Guizhou, and Guangxi.
 Reclamation in mountainous areas increased the area of arable land and food output.
 However, it also upset the balance of the ecological environment, with water and soil loss and serious soil exhaustion.
 A large area of forest disappeared and mountains became bare.
 The resulting soil erosion led to blockage in downstream rivers and thus to floods.

-This project will make full use of local gazetteers of the Ming and Qing Dynasties.
+This project makes full use of local gazetteers of the Ming and Qing Dynasties.
 The compilation of local gazetteers was popular nationwide.
 Floods, droughts, gales, and frosts were systematically recorded yearly, though records of climate disasters in certain local gazetteers may be unreliable.
 These records will be compared with the local gazetteers of neighboring regions and other historical records to assess their veracity.